dalinel/forkPipeExercises/README.md

-# FORK PIPE EXERCISES
+# Exercises on fork and pipe

-This program is an assignement on the use of fork,pipe,open,read,write and file descriptors.
+This is an assignement on the use of fork,pipe,open,read,write and file descriptors.